European shares get lift from BOJ's negative rate move, banks rally

 “It has become clear that stock markets cannot stand on their own feet.
 As long as the economy is shaky and the world is burdened with high debt, central banks and their money printing machines are a necessary evil to keep up the markets,” Koen De Leus, senior economist at KBC in Brussels, said.

-Among top sectoral movers, the European banking index rose 1.2 percent after an encouraging earnings report from Span’s Banco Sabadell and with some Italian banks underpinned by speculation over possible M&A.
+Among top sectoral movers, the European banking index rose 1.7 percent after some encouraging earnings reports, while energy stocks, up 1.6 percent, were supported by a rise in crude oil prices.

-Banco Sabadell gained 6.1 percent after posting a 91 percent jump in full-year net profit, boosted by the acquisition of British peer TSB that more than offset rising provisions against bad loans in the fourth quarter.
+Spanish lender Banco Sabadell gained 5 percent after posting a 91 percent jump in full-year net profit, boosted by the acquisition of British peer TSB which more than offset rising provisions against bad loans in the fourth quarter.

-Italy’s Popolare di Milano rose 3.9 percent and Banco Popolare was up 5.8 percent with traders citing speculation the two lenders could be closer to an agreement over a possible merger.
+Italy’s Banca Monte dei Paschi di Siena rose after posting an annual profit for the first time in five years, helped by a change in the way it booked a controversial derivative trade, and after its chief executive told a newspaper that a tie-up with rival UBI Banca could make sense.